ant-ford/hkha-sync/README.md

   team scrapes.
 A fixture seen in team A's list is not re-upserted when found in team B's list.

-- **Across sources**: MenFixture.asp rows with a fixture ID seed `seen_fixture_ids` before MCList runs.
-MCList.asp skips those IDs.
-The Airtable upsert key (`Fixture Id`) enforces uniqueness at the database level.
+- **Across sources**: MenFixture.asp rows have no Fixture Id.
+Each MenFixture fixture is upserted on a composite **Match Key** (`date | home team | away team`).
+  Once MCList.asp supplies the authoritative Fixture Id for that same fixture, the Matches record is "promoted" — the Fixture Id is cached and used for all future updates, and MenFixture.asp is no longer allowed to overwrite that record (see `_match_has_fixture_id` in `src/airtable/matches.py`).

 - **Incremental match cards**: the HKHA Sync State table tracks `Last Scraped` and `Sync Status` per fixture.
 Phase 2 skips fixtures that were successfully